 In the vast canvas of resource management, workforce planners need no introduction.
 Given that people are the drivers of business success (both metaphorically and literally), they know only too well that today’s gig workforce isn’t entirely immune to the VUCA (Volatility, Uncertainty, Complexity and Ambiguity) environment, a term popularized by the US army in the ‘90’s to describe challenges in combat.

 Considering the stiff competition for the same competencies, uncertainties around your workforce’s staying power can cost you both talent and projects.
 The first step to attracting the right people for the long haul then, is to map the workforce strategy to your enterprise’s overall business strategy.

-Effective workforce planning accounts for job changes, advancements at work and role redundancies/ voluntary retirement.
+Effective workforce planning accounts for job changes, reduction in employee costs, advancements at work and role redundancies/ voluntary retirement.
 It even lets business leaders determine if they have or can obtain the right workforce in time to take on shifting demands.

 After all, a new hire could be more productive or possess a different knowledge-area that’s useful in a secondary field.
 Once you onboard them, you’ll need to track their trajectory internally to determine where their potential can be maximized.
 The following list narrows it down for you;

-1. Create a Future-Ready Workforce Repository
+A. Create a Future-Ready Workforce Repository

-It’s essential an inventory that records resourcing information in order to narrow down the search for the right quantity and quality of people deployed on past as well as inflight projects.
+The right size, spend, skills, site and composition together constitute your workforce strategy.
+It’s essential that there is an inventory which records resourcing information in order to narrow down the search for the right quantity and quality of people deployed on the past as well as inflight projects.
 Not only does it generate accurate effort estimates but also lets you visually assess which primary and secondary skills were optimally utilized.

 The shape of the workforce refers to a capacity that stretches to fit newer market-ready expertise without compromising on existing potential.
-It lets you re-organize your workforce around truly adaptive skills while eliminating the outdated ones.
+It lets you re-organize your workforce planning process to include adaptive skills while eliminating the outdated ones.
 Once you receive accurate effort estimates, you can maximize the billing worth against available hours such that resources on ongoing work can be reallocated should signs of over or under-work come up.

-2. Bridge gaps between workforce demand and supply
+B. Bridge gaps between workforce demand and supply

 A gig workforce can be accommodated only after comparing headcount and pipelined projects.
 Predicting the work influx against resource density lets you assess if your capacity should roll up or scale back in line with fluctuating demands.
-A cost-efficient bridge is to acquire temporary hires such as freelancers and contractors and allocate them niche tasks in order to optimize your full-timer’s scheduled on constrained projects.
-This way, the promised deliverables’ quality remain unaltered without the risk of overrunning timelines or labor costs.
+A cost-efficient bridge is to acquire temporary hires such as freelancers and contractors and allocate them niche tasks in order to optimize your full-timer’s schedule in constrained projects.

 Teams comprising of different resourcing contracts cultivate a collaborative environment where minimal orientation is required around new work.
 The plus point here is that joint efforts give decelerating projects momentum.